piterk100/compiler-interpreter/README.md

-# This program simulates work of simple made-up language.
+# This program simulates the work of simple made-up language.

-Structure of program:
+Structure of the program:
-1. Compiler generate optimized machine code.
+1. The compiler generates optimized machine code.
-2. Interpreter reads machine code and takes action.
+2. The interpreter reads machine code and takes action.

 We have 26 variables named as letters (a-z).
-At first every variable is set to 0.
+At first, every variable is set to 0.

-Variables have special type which can contain non-negative numbers up to INT_MAX^INT_MAX - 1.
+Variables have a special type that can contain non-negative numbers up to INT_MAX^INT_MAX - 1.

 ## LANGUAGE

-* 'a' - increases value of a by 1
+* 'a' - increases the value of a by 1
 ```
   ++a;
 ```